 - Does auditory neuropathy ever get better or worse?

-- What treatments, devices, or approaches help people communicate?
+- What treatments, devices (including hearing aids), or approaches help people communicate?

-- What research is being done for auditory neuropathy?
+- What research is being done on auditory neuropathy?